KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

 with a lot more text surrounding this output.
 Now try to run the macro again.
 The run should fail, and you get the following error::

-  RuntimeError: tried to add chain with existing name to process manager
+  KeyError: Processor "<Chain name=Data parent=<...
+ProcessManager ...> id=...>" already exists!'

 This is because the ProcessManager is a singleton.
 This means there is only one of this in memory allowed, and since the Jupyter python kernel was still running the object still existed and running the macro gave an error.
-The macro tried to make a singleton, but it already exists.
+The macro tried to add a chain, but it already exists in the ProcessManager.
 Therefore the final line in the notebook template has to be ran every time you want to rerun Eskapade.
 So run this line:

 .. code-block:: python